Detection of Multiple Influential Observations on Model Selection: Conclusions

 \section{Conclusions}

-This article extends the work in \cite{zhang2023} to address the issue of detecting inf luential observations on variable selection.
-Specifically, the large- and finite-sample distributions of the GDF measure \eqref{gdf} and the DF(LASSO) measure \citep{bala2019} have been determined in Theorems~\ref{thm:tau_asymptotic} and \ref{thm:tau_finite}, respectively.
-Six parametric (supported via Theorem~\ref{thm:kldistance}) and three bootstrap schemes are proposed to approximate the distribution of $\tau_i$ \eqref{gdf} and subsequently derive the threshold for detection of outlying observations.
-In particular, the mid-quantile is identified as a suitable candidate for such a thresholding statistic, resolving the inconsistency posed by the quantile of a sequence of discrete random variables.
-Integrating these newly proposed approaches into the ClusMIP algorithm \citep{zhang2023} leads to its revised version in detecting multiple inf luential observations.
+This work extends \cite{zhang2023} to capture inf luential observations af{}fecting variable selection.
+Specifically, the asymptotic distribution of the DF(LASSO) and GDF \eqref{gdf} measures are established in Theorem~\ref{thm:tau_asymptotic}.
+Six parametric (supported by Theorem~\ref{thm:kldistance}) and three bootstrap schemes are proposed to approximate the distribution of $\tau_i$, from which diagnostic thresholds in the form of mid-quantile are derived, resolving the inconsistency induced by discreteness.
+Integrating these approximations into the ClusMIP algorithm leads to an updated version, implemented in the $\tt{R}$ package $\tt{ClusMIP}$.
+Simulation results indicate strong detection ef{}fectiveness under linear and logistic regression models.
+Notably, our approach also performs reasonably well under the zero-inf lated Poisson regression model (Web Appendix H.6).
+Based on this work, the following insights are obtained.

-These methodological contributions are verified by simulation studies under both the high-dimensional linear \eqref{linearmodel} and logistic \eqref{logistic} regression models, from which we obtain the following.

-1. {\bf MIP and DF(LASSO)}.
-Under-performance of the DF(LASSO) exists under all simulation scenarios due to its leave-one-out design.
-Moreover, MIP attains favorable detection except for the perturbation scheme that introduces contamination solely into the predictors.

-2. {\bf ClusMIP(SLASSO)}.
-Consistently satisfactory performance is obtained for the revised ClusMIP method when applied to SLASSO under all settings, which almost always detect all the inf luential points.
-Therefore, ClusMIP(SLASSO) is recommended for detection purposes.

-3. {\bf ClusMIP of LASSO, SCAD, MCP}.
-Their detection power are noticeably lower than those of ClusMIP(SLASSO) across all approximation approaches.
-Moreover, for the same second-step approximation approach, while the revised ClusMIP applied to the LASSO, SCAD and MCP exhibit similar performance under \eqref{linearmodel}, the revised ClusMIP(SCAD) and ClusMIP(MCP) have higher detection power than that of the ClusMIP(LASSO) under \eqref{logistic}.

-4. {\bf Approximation Proposals}.
-Among the ten approximations, under \eqref{linearmodel}, the parametric proposal via the beta binomial distribution (Param-BB) attains the lowest detection power, while the highest is achieved by the CLT \cite{zhang2023} and the first bootstrap scheme (Boot-I) \citep{muliere1992}.
-In comparison, under \eqref{logistic}, the CLT and the Param-BB are out-performed by all the others, whereas the highest detection power is again obtained by the Boot-I. As such, as a general diagnosis guideline, while the behavior of the CLT depends on the model, the Boot-I approximation is recommended and Param-BB shall be avoided.

-5. {\bf Asymptotic Requirement}.
-The asymptotic validity of the CLT and the parametric methods depends on diverging $n$ and $p$, yet only $n \rightarrow \infty$ is needed for the bootstrap schemes.
+1. {\bf Feature of the GDF Measure}.
+The distributional properties of $\tau_i$ depend solely on data exchangeability and are invariant to factors such as collinearity.
+Yet, the diagnostic ef{}fectiveness of $\tau_i$ does depend in subtle ways on data characteristics, model selector choice, signal strength, and the nature of contamination.
+See Web Appendix J for detailed discussion.